HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 <figcaption>{{ figure_link(caption="Most common hosts from which SRI-protected scripts are included.", sheets_gid="2132259293", sql_file="sri_popular_hosts.sql") }}</figcaption>
 </figure>

 Looking at the most popular hosts from which SRI-protected scripts are included, we can see some driving forces that push the adoption.
 For instance, almost half of all the scripts that are protected with subresource integrity originate from cdn.shopify.com, most likely because the Shopify SaaS enables it by default for their customers.

 The rest of the top 5 hosts from which SRI-protected scripts are included is made up of three CDNs: [jQuery](https://code.jquery.com/), [cdnjs](https://cdnjs.com/), and [Bootstrap](https://www.bootstrapcdn.com/).
 It is probably not coincidental that all three of these CDNs have the integrity attribute in the example HTML code.

 ### Feature policy

 Browsers provide a myriad of APIs and functionalities, some of which might be detrimental to the user experience or privacy.
 Through the `Feature-Policy` response header, websites can indicate which features they want to use, or perhaps more importantly, which they do not want to use.

-Furthermore, by defining the allow attribute on `<iframe>` elements, it's also possible to determine which features the embedded frames are allowed to use.
-For instance, via the autoplay directive, websites can indicate that they do not want videos in frames to automatically start playing when the page is loaded.
+In a similar fashion, by defining the `allow` attribute on `<iframe>` elements, it is also possible to determine which features the embedded frames are allowed to use.
+For instance, via the `autoplay` directive, websites can indicate that they do not want videos in frames to automatically start playing when the page is loaded.

 <figure>
   <table>